daim-dev/pitch/slides.md

 I'm Damien Robinson

-- open source web developer
+- open-source web developer
 - aspiring entrepreneur

 My start-up is Daim Digital

 Working with startups, to build high quality bespoke marketing websites.

-Seeking help building a sustainable business, to work full time doing what I love.
+Seeking help building a sustainable business, to work full-time doing what I love.

 I need help to automate the process and scale to help other startups.